rseal/GnuRadar/readme.txt

    c. cd deps/hdf5r, login as root, run "scons install-headers".
    d. cd deps/clp, login as root, run "scons install-headers".

-3. The new tinyxml source is included under the deps directory.
+3. The tinyxml project is included under the deps directory.
 CD to this directory, run "scons", login as root, run "scons install".
 This will install the necessary headers and the compiled library.